daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 ### Safety Concerns of using exec in the Python map kernel
 #### Problem:
-exec() can be a double-edged sword.
-While it allows the dynamic execution of Python program which can run a script dynamically, it also brings potential security risks when executing untrusted code.
 Using the exec() function to execute Python code can introduce significant security risks, especially when the code being executed is derived from untrusted sources.
 Malicious code can perform unintended actions, such as:

 - Accessing or modifying files
 - Running system commands